petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

    ![Resolve all conflicts before publishing.](./making-and-publishing-changes/images/09.png)

-1. Click on *Publish*.
+1. Click *Publish*.

-The publication's changes are immediately applied to production, and you are redirected to the *History* tab.
+The publication's changes are immediately applied to production, and you are redirected to the History tab.
 From here, you can view publishing details (e.g., date, publisher, status) and [revert](./reverting-changes.md) a publication's changes if desired..

 ### Scheduling for Later

 Follow these steps to schedule publishing for a later time.

-1. Open the Publications *drop-down menu*, and select *Review Changes*.
+1. Open the Publications drop-down menu, and select *Review Changes*.

    Alternatively, open the Publications application, and click on the desired publication.

-1. Click on *Schedule*.
+1. Click *Schedule*.

    ![Navigate to the desired publication and click on Schedule.](./making-and-publishing-changes/images/10.png)